 High scalability costs top the list of custom IoT product development challenges.
 Source: Microsoft

-As a startup looking to create an IoT solution, you could avoid most of these challenges by carefully planning your IoT pilot in advance.
+As a startup considering IoT solution development, you can avoid the majority of these challenges by carefully planning your IoT pilot beforehand.

-Here’s where our guide to IoT solution development comes in useful.
+Here’s where our guide to IoT solution development comes in handy.

 Table of Contents